 NEW, but the same

 At present the Hof Reunion web site is under construction.
 You could say, it is like us, getting older.
 To kick new life into the old website, I am in the process of moving the HRA web hosting from Yahoo to Weebly.
 The web site in the present format is active in nature.
-If you hover over one of the main menus, sub menus will appear.
+Click on one of the menu listings to open the page.
+Or, if you hover over one of the main menus, sub menus will appear.
 You can select one of the sub-menus to open or click on one of main menus to open.
 Example, the Home menu has a sub-menu "Meet the Team".
 The About US menu has a sub-menu "Master Roster".
 All the menus do not have content.
 As time goes by corrections, additions and deletions will be a common event.
 If you find a problem or would like to see an item or event added, please email or call.
 You can contact the me by telephone or email.
-To help get in touch, top right, of each page you will find my telephone number and an envelope which will open an email with the TO: address filled in.
+For help, each page you will find my telephone number and an envelope which will open an email with the TO: address filled in.
 You will also find a link to the HRA Facebook site.
 If you would like to join the HRA Facebook site, once on the HRA Facebook site, send a request to be a Friend.
 The two dots, above right, are links to my Flickr account with thousands of HRA Photos.
 You can also find the photos in the sub-menu of Photos, titled "Reunion Photos".
 Building the web site will take time.
 Visit often.

 The Hof Reunion Association holds an annual reunion at various locations throughout the United States and Hof, Germany for the purpose of familiarizing the membership with a geographical knowledge of our great countries and renewing old friendship; holding a memorial service for deceased colleagues; making tours of historical landmarks and National Treasures; discussing past military strategy as opposed to current methodology; providing dependents an educational history of how members of the Association contributed to the National Interest of the United States; providing a platform for the exchange of historical documents; listening to selected Association members, who are professional educators, speak on the price of vigilance; and conducting the Association business, elections and presenting reports.